rymanalu/laravel-simple-uploader/README.md

 [![Build Status](https://travis-ci.org/rymanalu/laravel-simple-uploader.svg?branch=master)](https://travis-ci.org/rymanalu/laravel-simple-uploader)

-Uploading files and store its in Filesystem / Cloud storage in Laravel 5 is not easy and simple for some developer.
+Uploading files and store its in Filesystem / Cloud storage in Laravel 5 is not easy and simple for some developers.
 This package provides a simple way to do that, and comes with fluent interface that might you like.

 ## Installation